jonathannard/Red-Portals/README.md

 3. Create a new branch for your changes.
 4. Ensure node.js and npm are installed on your machine.
 5. Run `npm install` to install dependencies.
-6. Make your changes to the files in the `src\` folder, and test them locally:
+6. Make your changes to the files in the `src/` folder, and test them locally:
    - Use `npm run build:watch` to watch for changes and rebuild the project.
    - Navigate to "http://localhost:8080/{filename}/index.html" to view changes (replace `{filename}` with the file you want to view).
-7. Once your happy with the changes, you can finalize your changes with `npm run build`.
+7. Once you're happy with the changes, you can finalize your changes with `npm run build`.
 8. Commit your changes and push them to your fork.
 9. Open a pull request to the main repository here.